Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 - Use of colors.
 The warm, pink hues of Ribalta’s website tie in perfectly with the elegant restaurant design and its food, from pizza to cured meats.

 - Diverse features.
-User experience has really been considered here – from static images to rolling text, there’s always something to look at.
+User experience has really been considered here – from static images to rolling text, there’s always something to look at and keep users on the page.

 10. Les Botanistes

 Time to be controversial.
-Sometimes restaurant websites don’t even need photos of food to be appetizing.
+Sometimes restaurant websites don’t even need great photos of food to be appetizing.

 There, we said it.
 If you don’t believe us, go check out the website design for the fancy Les Botanistes restaurant.